6 Pioneer Crafts for Teens to Make

-For many homeschooling families, crafts are a valuable part of history lessons.
-Hands-on activities are a wonderful way to bring history to life for kids because historical crafts give them a broader sense of how life was lived years ago.
+Historical projects are a wonderful way to engage kids while giving them a broader sense of how life was lived years ago.

-Items that we consider crafts today, were created to be useful tools by the American Pioneers.
-Days were long and full of challenges, so everything they made served a purpose.
-Functionality was key, especially in the early to mid 1800s.
+Some of these items that we consider crafts were created to be useful tools by the American pioneers.
+Days were long and full of challenges, so everything they made needed to serve a purpose.
+Functionality was key, especially in the early to mid-1800s.

-Rag rugs were frequently made by frontier women.
-Before the railroads paved the way for cheaper textiles, the rugs were primarily made by recycling household fabric.
-It was another way they used their creativity to make sure that nothing was wasted.
+Frontier women frequently made rag rugs.
+Before the railroads paved the way for cheaper textiles, the rugs were primarily made by recycling household cloths.

 In the late 1800s, times were changing and an Arts and Crafts movement arose, making scrap rugs more popular than ever.

 If you have extra fabric, sheets, or t-shirts lying around the house, give them new life by turning them into a braided rug.

 Does the thought of creating a huge rug seem daunting?
 Start smaller by making a set of braided coasters.
 The girls turned theirs in to chair cushions for their American Girl dolls.

 - fabric or old t-shirts, cut into 2″ wide strips